 Hybrid offences are considered indictable until the Crown makes

 its election.
-You can be fingerprinted for a hybrid offence even if it is prosecuted summarily.
+As fingerprinting occurs before the Crown selects the mode of prosecution, you will be fingerprinted for a hybrid offence even if it is prosecuted summarily.

 If as an adult you are convicted of an offence that is

 conviction, you are eligible for a record suspension (formerly known as a pardon) five years from the

 time you complete your sentence (e.g., payment of fine or restitution,